Learning Goals & Focus

-Week 2: Mobile Dev & Progressive Web Apps
+Week 3: More Advanced FE - Mobile Dev & Progressive Web Apps

-Week 4-6: Reinforcement of Fundamentals, Interview Prep & Differentiation
+Weeks 4 & 5: Reinforcement of Fundamentals, Interview Prep & Cross-Pollination

 All of the questions and challenges we give you are taken from interviews given to graduates.

-And then there’s capstone!
+And then there’s your last group project!
+You’ll get a chance to work with back-end teammates to create something really special.
 We encourage you to take risks with new technologies, show off your skills, and make something to wow the judges at demo night.